exercism/problem-specifications/CONTRIBUTING.md

 ### Language Track Repositories

-We've given each language track an ID, which is a url-friendly version of the language name.
+We have given each language track an ID, which is a URL-friendly version of the language name.
 For example, _C++_ has the ID `cpp`.
 This ID is used throughout the Exercism ecosystem.

 Each language-specific repository can be found under the Exercism GitHub organization named with the track ID.

 ```text
 https://github.com/exercism/{TRACK_ID}